Skip to content

 Task Notifications

 Task notifications are ideal for simple, low-overhead signaling between tasks.
-They are implemented using FreeRTOS's xTaskNotifyIndexed function and deliver a single integer value to a specific task.
-This mechanism is highly efficient and is suitable for use in both normal task execution and interrupt contexts.
+They use FreeRTOS's xTaskNotifyIndexed function and deliver a single integer value to a specific task.
+Notifications are highly efficient and ISR-safe.

 When to Use Task Notifications

-• You need to notify a specific task of a state change.
+• Notify a specific task of a state change

 Example: Sending a Task Notification